ArvinZJC/PaimonTray/README.md

    - App icon credited to [Chawong](https://www.pixiv.net/en/artworks/92415888).
    - README banner background credited to [void_0](https://www.pixiv.net/en/artworks/85543107).

-2. Due to [the use of the Windows App SDK](https://docs.microsoft.com/en-gb/windows/apps/windows-app-sdk/system-requirements#windows-app-sdk), PaimonTray is expected to work well on Windows 10, version 1809 (build 17763) and later. **It is awfully safe to permit the app behaviour for any system prompt regarding safety confirmation.
+2. Due to [the use of the Windows App SDK](https://docs.microsoft.com/en-gb/windows/apps/windows-app-sdk/system-requirements#windows-app-sdk), PaimonTray is expected to work well on Windows 10, version 1809 (build 17763) and later (arm64, x64, and x86). **It is awfully safe to permit the app behaviour for any system prompt regarding safety confirmation.
 The app is signed, is not malware, and will never ever collect and upload any user privacy.** Should you report a problem encountered, you may find [issues](https://github.com/ArvinZJC/PaimonTray/issues) useful.
 3. The NuGet packages of the project are listed in the following table.

    | Name                                |   Version    |